Refurbished Dell Latitude Core i7 2.6GHz Dual 14" Ultrabook Laptop for $284

 That's a savings of up to $220 off list with prices between $229 and $239.
 Shop Now at Dell Refurbished Store

-That's $210 off list and the lowest price we could find.
-Buy Now at Dell Home
+That's the lowest price we could find by $154 outside of other Dell storefronts.
+Buy Now at Rakuten

+Save on a variety of 2-in-1s, gaming computers, all-in-one PCs, laptops and more.
+Shop Now at Rakuten

 It's $60 off and the best price we could find.
 Buy Now at Walmart

-That's $470 off and the lowest price we could find.
-Buy Now at HP
+Thanks to the Rakuten points, that's a savings of $262 and the lowest price we could find.
+Buy Now at Rakuten

 That's $11 off list and the lowest price we could find.
 Buy Now at Dell Home